What is the Association Cup?

 When does the Cal North Association Cup take place?

 The Association Cup calendar can be located on Cal North website.
 All dates are subject to change when circumstances are beyond the control of the Cup organizers.

 What is the format of the Cal North Association Cup?

 Teams are placed into brackets by modified blind draw.
 During the preliminary round play on the first weekend of cup, teams will play round-robin against the other teams in their bracket.
 On the round-robin weekend teams will have one or two games on Saturday and one or two games on Sunday.
 Teams qualify to advance to the single elimination rounds either as bracket winners or as a second place team from a bracket that has been designated to include a “wild card”.
 Teams advancing to the single elimination rounds will play “knock out” games where the winning teams advance to the following round of play and the losing team is eliminated from the competition.
 The winning team will continue to advance from each single elimination match.
 Second round games, round of 16 games, quarter finals, semifinals and championships are scheduled as necessary over the course of subsequent weekends.
 The scheduling of the single elimination round games will be based on the number of brackets.
-The U13 and older age groups play 11 v 11 matches and will play over a two or three weekend period.
+Teams play 11 v 11 matches and will play over a two or three weekend period.
 In the event of weather-related field cancellations, the games may be postponed to alternate weekends and/or relocated to venues where the conditions allow play to continue.

 Where are the games held?